Camino Frances Day 5 Overview

 Albergue Casa Mariella

-I hope you enjoyed reading about the walking stage on Day 5 – Azqueta to Torres el Rio.
+I hope you enjoyed reading about the walking stage on the Camino Frances Day 5 as we walked from Azqueta to Torres el Rio.

 To follow our journey read about our travels on Day 6 Torres del Rio to Navarrete.